michael-pagan/BIOF-309-Project/README.md

 ### Introduction:

 The goal of [The Encyclopedia Of DNA Elements (ENCODE) Project](https://www.genome.gov/encode/) is to identify all of the elements in the human and mouse genomes and make this information available as a resource to the biomedical community.
-The ENCODE Project is a collaboration of research groups funded by the National Human Genome Research Institute that was planned as a follow-up to the Human Genome Project after it's conclusion in 2003.
-In February 2017, ENCODE began it's fourth funding phase that extends through 2021.
+The ENCODE Project is a collaboration of research groups funded by the National Human Genome Research Institute (NHGRI) that was planned as a follow-up to the Human Genome Project after it's conclusion in 2003.
+In February 2017, ENCODE began it's fourth funding phase.
+A large project that has been around for 15 years, the [ENCODE Project has produced a lot of data](https://www.encodeproject.org/) and hundreds of publications.
+NHGRI is interested in curating the Consortium's publication information in-house to track the Consortium's progress.

 ### Objective: